Skip to main content

 No, a dedicated upflow furnace cannot be installed horizontally.
 However, some furnaces are designed to be multi-positional, meaning they can be installed in upflow, downflow, or horizontal configurations.
 Consult a professional HVAC contractor to ensure proper installation.

-At Carrier, we offer a range of furnaces designed to meet your heating needs efficiently. our gas furnaces are multipoise, meaning that they can be installed as upflow furnaces, downflow or horizontal.
+At Carrier, we offer a range of upflow furnaces designed to meet your heating needs efficiently.
+Our gas furnaces are multipoise, meaning that they can be installed as upflow furnaces, downflow or horizontal.
 Our products incorporate advanced technology and undergo rigorous testing to ensure optimal performance.
-Talk to your local Carrier dealer to explore upflow vs downflow furnace options and find the right fit for your home.
+Talk to your local Carrier dealer to explore upflow furnace options and find the right fit for your home.

 Chat-icon